aboutcoders/supervisor-bundle/Resources/docs/console-commands.md

 Console Commands
 ================

-Until now only a subset of the functionality that is available over the XML-RPC API is available as a symfony command.
-The following commands are available:
+Until now only a subset of the functionality that is available over the XML-RPC API is available as a symfony console command.
+The following console commands are available:

 * abc:supervisor:status          Shows status of supervisor instance
 * abc:supervisor:process:start   Starts supervisor processes